j-davies-astro/velociraptor-python/docs/source/observational_data/creating_data.rst

 + Plotting commands (as some redshifts may have a very small number of objects, hence being better plotted as points, whereas some redshifts may require binning to a line).

+Finally, we have the new ``associate_maximum_number_of_returns`` function.
+This determines the maximum number of returned datasets from the ``load_datasets`` function.
+This is useful in cases where you have a large number of individual datasets that cover very small ranges in redshift, and you may only wish to plot one of them at a time on a given figure.